ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 due: 2016-11-04 12:00:00.00-7
 ---
 <div markdown="1">
-<h1 style="font-color:red">THIS IS NOT A RELEASED LAB YET!
+<h1 style="color:red">THIS IS NOT A RELEASED LAB YET!
 CHANGES MAY STILL OCCUR!
 CHECK BACK AGAIN WHEN THIS MESSAGE IS NO LONGER HERE!</h1>

 <h1>CS16: Programming Assignment 06</h1>
-<h2>Introduction</h2>
+<h2>Introduction -- Important: Read this!</h2>
 The assignment for this week will utilize concepts of file I/O data streams and string manipulation.
 Some of the concepts needed to finish this lab, such as the various string member functions and others items, will be discussed further in the Tuesday, Nov.
 1st lecture in class.
 Additionally, this lab is a little more challenging than previous labs and you are required to use functions and, by necessity, you will have to test these functions as per the lectures we have had on the topic in class.
 Again, the TAs and I will be looking for (and grading) programming stylizations, such as proper use of comments, tab indentation, good variable names, and overall block and function designs.
 So, it's not enough for your lab to pass submit.cs!
 Please read the instructions herein <b>carefully</b>.
 This assignment is due on <b>Friday, November 4th at noon (12:00 pm)</b>

 <h2>Step 1: Getting Ready</h2>